StronglyTypedSoul/StronglyTypedSoul/README.md

 <br>

 ## 👋 About Me
-I’m a **Senior Full-Stack Web & AI Engineer** with 8+ years of experience building scalable, maintainable, and high-performance systems.
+I m a **Sr. F/S Web & AI Eng.** with 8+ yrs of exp building scalable, maintainable, and high-performance systems.
 I specialize in **web platforms, AI integration, cloud infrastructure, and production-grade deployments**.

-- Passionate about **end-to-end system design** from database architecture to frontend interfaces.
+- Passionate about **E2E system design** from database architecture to frontend interfaces.
 - Experienced in **AI/ML integrations** with web apps and backend systems.
 - Strong background in **cloud-native infrastructure, containerization, CI/CD pipelines**, and reliable production deployments.